 - Y.64 Our approach to programme appraisal is aligned, with both plans setting objectives, measuring them using criteria and metrics and then modelling to produce potential programmes. - Y.65 For both plans we have used a similar computational method to identify potential programmes of solutions.
 This method, known as multi-criteria optimisation, allows us to produce programmes that maximise or minimise a single criterion (such as cost or resilience), or consider two criteria at the same time (i.e. seeking to balance both cost and environmental performance). - Y.66 For both plans, we initially establish the combinations of options that meet objectives while keeping costs and bill impacts as low as possible.
 However, it is recognised that other potential programmes could deliver additional value to people and places and that this should be considered, alongside cost. - Y.67 This could result in a programme being chosen that isn't necessarily the cheapest but is one which delivers much wider benefits to society.
 This is what's known as a 'Best Value' plan. - Y.68 We recognise that 'Best Value' means different things to different people, and so we have used a range of criteria and metrics to assess the additional value delivered by the different programmes we identify. - Y.69 Several of these criteria are uniform across both plans, with themes of Cost, Environment and Resilience. - Y.70 In both plans we have used these criteria and metrics to help us identify where value is added so we can differentiate between the programmes.
 Once we have used these criteria to shortlist our 'Best Value' programmes, we compared them and used them to facilitate the informed conversations we had with stakeholders and customers, about their respective costs, benefits and outcomes.
-This helped us to identify and discuss 'trade-offs' that need to be made before we ultimately identified the preferred programmes that form the basis of our plans. - Y.71 Both plans include for customer and stakeholder involvement in priorities and decision making and include a formal public consultation stage. - Y.72 Both Plans use adaptive planning principles, and although a single preferred plan is identified for reporting purposes, several alternative futures, (both company-derived and reference scenarios suggested by our regulators) are considered in the development of both plans. - Y.73 In the WRMP, as a part of regional modelling, we are able to model across a wide range of futures at once, by building a 'tree' of future pathways.
-This means at certain branch points (e.g. key policy delivery dates) we recognise that the future may take a different path and our modelling can account for that in its selection of different programmes of options.
-By doing this we can be confident that early investments are best suited to the range of potential futures. - Y.74 In the DWMP the modelling is more localised and based on iterations of single futures, which are then examined to develop adaptive pathways.
+This helped us to identify and discuss 'trade-offs' that need to be made before we ultimately identified the preferred programmes that form the basis of our plans. - Y.71 Both plans include for customer and stakeholder involvement in priorities and decision making and include a formal public consultation stage.

-- Y.75 The WRMP is becoming increasingly regionally focused.
+- Y.72 The WRMP is becoming increasingly regionally focused.
 The majority of the modelling and assessment is now done at regional level through the Regional Water Resources Plans, with the outcomes reflected in company WRMP's.
-However, the DWMPs, at least in the first iteration of the plans, are more locally focused (system/sub-system level), with limited expectation that a regional approach will follow in the near future. - Y.76 We will need to examine this difference of scale and look how best to bring the DWMP and WRMP together. - Y.77 Currently only the WRMP is a statutory plan.
+However, the DWMPs, at least in the first iteration of the plans, are more locally focused (system / sub-system level), with limited expectation that a regional approach will follow in the near future. - Y.73 We will need to examine this difference of scale and look how best to bring the DWMP and WRMP together. - Y.74 Currently only the WRMP is a statutory plan.
 We will need to work with the regulators to establish the pros and cons of whether the Regional Plans should have a statutory basis.
-Although the first cycle of the DWMP is non-statutory, DWMPs will become a statutory duty for Water Companies from April 2023. - Y.78 The DWMP processes will mature in future cycles.
+Although the first cycle of the DWMP is non-statutory, DWMPs will become a statutory duty for Water Companies from April 2023. - Y.75 The DWMP processes will mature in future cycles.
 We expect to see improvements in data processing, visualisation and modelling.